katecpp/katecpp.github.io/_drafts/2016-03-27-first-rust-program.markdown

 category: Rustlang
 tags: [hangman, tutorial]
 ---
 Rules of **Hangman game** should be well-known to everybody.
 The player is guessing a word or sentence letter by letter and if he manage to guess the whole secret sentence the hangman's life is saved.
-Here is the step by step solution of how I created a very simple Hangman game in Rust to play in console.
+Here is the step by step solution of how I created a very simple Hangman game in Rust to play in the console.

 *This is my first program in Rust so it very likely that the code is not faultless nor optimal.
 Feel free to comment if you see some errors!*